Lok Sabha polls: Ladakh MP rallies supporters after BJP drops him from candidate list

 “My supporters have assembled spontaneously in Leh today,” Namgyal was quoted as saying by the newspaper.
 “They are not happy with the nomination.
 With such a reaction, the big question remains if the party can retain the seat.”

-Earlier in the day, the party announced the name of Gyalson, the chairman-cum-chief executive councillor of Ladakh Autonomous Hill Development Council in Leh, as its candidate for the Ladakh Lok Sabha seat.
+A day earlier, the party announced the name of Gyalson, the chairman-cum-chief executive councillor of Ladakh Autonomous Hill Development Council in Leh, as its candidate for the Ladakh Lok Sabha seat.

 Gyalson was elected to his post in the council in 2020 after the BJP’s victory on 15 out of 26 seats.